heapwolf/codesurgeon/README.md

 #### configure(options)

 ```
-`optons` {Object} a json object literal that can contain configuration options.
+`options` {Object} a json object literal that can contain configuration options.
 ```

 Allows you to pass configuration settings to the instance, helpful as you chain together methods.